Analysis: What to make of ESPN’s report that Seahawks ‘don’t want to break the bank’ for Jadeveon Clowney

 Whether defensive end Jadeveon Clowney re-signs remains the biggest question facing the Seahawks as free agency looms ever nearer.

-But an ESPN report Monday is the latest to suggest that Clowney could well be headed elsewhere when the free agent signing period begins March 18 (teams can legally talk to agents on March 16).
+But an ESPN report Monday is the latest to suggest Clowney could well be headed elsewhere when the free agent signing period begins March 18 (teams can legally talk to agents March 16).

 According to a report from Dan Graziano and Jeremy Fowler on ESPN Insider, “It’s unlikely Seattle goes to $18 million to $20 million per year for a player who had 3.5 sacks in 2019.
 The Seahawks value him highly but don’t want to break the bank.’’